 d) Metallic thermometers

-Explanation: Thermistors are the semiconductors which are made up of pure oxides of iron, nickel or other metals.
+Explanation: Thermistors are the semiconductors that are made up of pure oxides of iron, nickel or other metals.
 They exhibit a large change in resistance with a small temperature change.
-They are highly sensitive with small temperature change.
+They are highly sensitive with small temperature changes.

 8. Which of the following devices is not used for pressure measurement?